 3. Supine Leg Extension

 Perform this exercise while lying on your back with your knees bent.
 After drawing in the lower abs, straighten one leg and hold it about 4 inches off the ground.
+Raise the opposite arm above your head.

 Complete this without holding your breath or losing the abdominal hollowing.
 Hold the leg in this position for 1 to 2 seconds and then slowly return it to the starting position before repeating the movement with the opposite leg.